omartrese/buddys-world/README.md

 ## How to SET-UP

-First you need to have installed UNITY
+First you need to have installed UNITY (link: https://unity.com/download)

 I developed this game on the Unity version *2021.3.11f1*.
 I don't know how it works on old versions but I recommend you use that version or higher